 - The first few objects are scalars that are read-only objects for the dry-contacts' state. - acSysModuleTable: A table containing mostly status information that describes the modules in the system.
-In addition, the table can be used to reset an entire system. - acSysFanTrayTable: A status-only table with the fan tray's state.
+In addition, the table can be used to reset an entire system, reset a redundant module or perform switchover when for devices supporting HA. - acSysFanTrayTable: A status-only table with the fan tray's state.
 Objects in the table indicate the specific state of the individual fans within the fan tray. - acSysPowerSupplyTable: A status-only table with the states of the two power supplies.

 The above tables are complemented by the following alarm traps (as defined in the acBoard MIB).
-For more details, see Getting Started with SNMP on page 146.
+For more details, see Getting Started with SNMP on page 164.

-- acFanTrayAlarm: Fault in the fan tray or fan tray missing (see Fan Tray Alarm on page 88). - acPowerSupplyAlarm: Fault in one of the power supply modules or power supply module is missing (see Power Supply Alarm on page 89).
+- acFanTrayAlarm: Fault in the fan tray or fan tray missing (see Fan Tray Alarm on page 94). - acPowerSupplyAlarm: Fault in one of the power supply modules or power supply module is missing (see Power Supply Alarm on page 95).